-WHEREAS, maintaining a solid and well-funded Reserve Fund (RF) is a high priority of the Finance Committee and the Board of Directors, and a contribution to the RF was made in 2017, the current proposed budget maintains the Reserve Fund and commits to rebuilding the Fund to previous levels; and
+WHEREAS, maintaining a solid and well-funded Reserve Fund (RF) is a high priority of the Finance Committee and the Board of Directors, AFA has been adding to its reserves since January 2017, and the current proposed budget commits to rebuilding the Fund to constitutionally mandated levels; and,

-WHEREAS, cyclical variations in our services and activities cause significant funding fluctuations, a new approach of prefunding these activities is an improvement to our budgeting process that enables the BOD to allocate funds for future C&B requirements and will cover Category III Elections, associated New Leader Training, and the next UAL Negotiations; and,
+WHEREAS, cyclical variations in our services and activities cause significant funding fluctuations, a new approach of prefunding these activities is an improvement to our budgeting process; and,

-WHEREAS the Budget Committee has met and submitted a balanced budget recommendation to the Board of Directors,
+WHEREAS, the Budget Committee has met and voted to unanimously recommend this proposed budget to the Board of Directors;

-THEREFORE BE IT RESOLVED, that the CWA Dues Average of \$50 was used in the construction of the 2017-2018 AFA-CWA Budget for the fiscal year beginning June 1, 2017 to May 31, 2018; and,
+THEREFORE BE IT RESOLVED, that the CWA Dues Average of \$50 was used in the construction of the 2019-2020 AFA-CWA Budget for the fiscal year beginning June 1, 2019 to May 31, 2020; and,

-BE IT FINALLY RESOLVED, that the Board of Directors in session on June 24, 2017 for the purpose of passing a balanced budget, waive the provisions delineated in Section IV.C.1. and Section IV.G.2. for this fiscal year.
-Further action includes: the MEC and LEC budgets will be maintained comparable to the 2016-2017 budget allocation amounts; and, the Advanced Leader Training will be scheduled in Fall 2018.
+BE IT FINALLY RESOLVED, that the Board of Directors in session on March 20, 2019, for the purposed of passing a balanced budget, waive the provisions delineated in Section IV.C.1. and Section IV.G.2. for this upcoming fiscal year.
+Further action includes: the MEC and LEC budgets will be maintained comparable to the 2018-2019 budget allocation amounts except that the LEC monthly allowance will be no less than \$2,500; funding will be added for Spirit Local 37 (MCO); the MEC budget for Spirit will be adjusted to recognize the addition of Local 37; \$400,000 will be allocated from the Future Funding Commitment (FFC) to cover Category I and II elections, associated New Leader Training, and UAL Negotiations; \$560,616 will be placed in the Reserve Fund; and the Advanced Leader Training will be scheduled in Fall 2020.